 In a medium saucepan, heat a drizzle of olive oil over a medium-high heat.
 Add the onion and cook until softened, 4-5 minutes.
 Add the ginger and mild North Indian spice blend and cook, stirring, until fragrant, 1 minute.
-Add the water, coconut cream and vegetable stock.
+Add the water, coconut cream, tomato paste and the vegetable stock.
 Stir to combine.

-Add the peeled & chopped pumpkin, tomato, red lentils and a pinch of salt and pepper to the saucepan.
+Add the peeled & chopped pumpkin, red lentils and a pinch of salt and pepper to the saucepan.
 Bring to the boil, then reduce the heat to a simmer.
-Cover with a lid and cook until the lentils are softened, 24-28 minutes.
+Cover with a lid and cook until the lentils have softened, 24-28 minutes.
 Stir through the baby spinach leaves until wilted, 1 minute.
-Season to taste with salt and pepper.
+Season to taste.

-TIP: If the dhal is looking a little dry at any point, just add a splash of water.
+TIP: If the dhal is looking a little dry, just add a splash of water.

 While the dhal is simmering, finely chop the coriander.
 In a small bowl, combine the coriander, olive oil (2 tbs for 2 people / 4 tbs for 4 people) and a pinch of salt and pepper.